 7).
 Use multi functional products

-Have products that can be used to clean more than one thing.
+Buy, or better yet make your own eco friendly cleaning products, that can be used to clean more than one thing.
 That way you don’t need to keep swapping products or running from one room to the next to grab what you need.
 Having one set of wipes or one spray per room makes it so much quicker and if you can afford to buy a few and leave them in the rooms then you will find yourself more likely to give the bathroom a quick clean after you have used it if you don’t need to go down stairs and start gathering all your products.

 8) Buy nice smelling products